Here’s some info that folks need sometimes on the sizing of olympic plates, including their diameter, hole size, and thickness.

 For example, here’s what many people call a standard plate:

-Frequently the run-of-the-mill Chinese olympic plates will have raised lettering that says “STANDARD” as above.
-This is just to confuse you, let me assure you.
+Frequently the run-of-the-mill Chinese-made olympic plates will have raised lettering that says “STANDARD” as above.
+This is just to confuse you.
 They started doing this many years ago.

-So for the above, reference the notes above for olympic plates, because that’s what it is.
+So for the above, see the notes above for olympic plates, because that’s what it is.

 Normally what we call standard plates are the type with 1″ holes.
 The above has 2″ holes like other olympic plates and therefore should not be called a standard plate.
 For clarity we might call it a “standard olympic plate” or “olympic standard plate” to be clear that it’s olympic with the STANDARD lettering on it.

 Standard plates with 1″ holes like this don’t typically even come in a 45lb size.
 The above is a 50lb.
 They’re denominated in round numbers of pounds like that instead of converted from an approximate kg size such as how 20kg = 44lb.

 A standard plate diameter could vary a lot.
 Some may be 14.5″ for the 50lb size, and 11.38″ for the 25lb size.

 The hole diameter is a little over 1″, possibly 1 1/16″ or 1 1/8″.